Convert Millisecond to Nanosecond

 Millisecond to Nanosecond Conversion

-The conversion of unit Millisecond to unit Millisecond is very simple.
+The conversion of unit Millisecond to unit Nanosecond is very simple.
 Since, as discussed above, One Millisecond is equal to 1,000,000 Nanosecond.
 So, to convert Millisecond to Nanosecond, we must multiply no of Millisecond to 1,000,000.
 Example:-

 Millisecond Nanosecond